socialray/makahiki-ktuh/README.md

 * cd into the makahiki/makahiki folder.
 * If you used virtualenvwrapper, start the virtual environment by typing `workon <environment-name>`.
 * Type `pip install -r requirements.txt` from the application root.
 This will load the dependencies in requirements.txt.
+(Currently this will fail unless you have postgres installed.
+More info later.)

 ## Setting up Makahiki
 * If you used virtualenvwrapper, activate the virtual environment by typing `workon <environment-name>`.